What is Notes and Thoughts?

 - Take a photo: Open the camera and take a photo on the spot

-- Automatic upload: The selected or captured image is automatically uploaded to Google Drive and inserted into your note
+- Automatic processing: The selected or captured image is automatically inserted into your note

 About Camera Capture